voltrue2/gracenode/src/rpc/README.md

 ```
 {
     // use this to control response status
     status: [response status code],
     // if true, RPC server will disconnect after reply
     closeAfterReply: [bool],
     // if true, RPC server will "kill" the connection after reply
     killAfterReply: [bool]
 }
 ```

+### Change heartbeat timeout per client

+#### state.changeHeartbeatTimeout(timeout [number])

+`timeout` is in milliseconds.

 ### Send packets to client